 There are various causes of infertility, both in men and in women.
-However, there will be no reason found for the infertility in about 3 in 10 cases.
+However, there will be no reason found for the infertility in about 1 out of 4 couples.
 In around 4 out of 10 cases disorders are found in both the man and the woman.

 Some causes of infertility are easier to treat than others.
 This leaflet gives some general advice for couples trying to conceive and outlines the reasons why some couples have problems.

 Infertility means difficulty in becoming pregnant (conceiving) despite having regular sex when not using contraception.
 There is no definite cut-off point to say when a couple is infertile.
 Many couples take several months to conceive.
 About 84 couples out of 100 conceive within a year of trying.
 About 92 couples out of 100 conceive within two years.
 Looking at this another way, about 1 in 7 couples do not conceive within a year of trying.
 However, more than half of these couples will conceive over the following year, without any treatment.

 Doctors usually suggest some tests if a couple has not conceived after one year, despite regular sexual intercourse.
 Tests or treatment may start earlier if the woman is older, or if there is an obvious reason why a particular couple will not conceive, however long they try.